 When choosing your media database you need to know which category you fall in to and therefore which contacts you will need.

-Some platforms are better at finding influencers while others are better for finding mainstream journalists.
+Some platforms are better at finding influencers while others are better at finding mainstream journalists.
 When choosing your media database, you should consider this.
-If you hope to be targeting influencers in your communications efforts there is no point paying for a service that doesn’t provide their contact details.
+If you hope to be targeting influencers in your communications efforts there is no point in paying for a service that doesn’t provide their contact details.

 3. Is it kept up-to-date?

 One of the most important parts of a media database is that the media contacts are as accurate and up-to-date as possible.

 Outdated media contacts are not useful to anyone.
 They lead to bounced emails, unanswered pitches, missed opportunities and serve to build bad media relations.
 Journalists will quickly come frustrated if they are consistently sending press releases and emails that are not relevant to you.
 Too many and they may block your emails.
 Meaning your relationship is dead in the water.

 Through our conversations with communication professionals, we have found that out of date media contacts are one of the biggest issues they have with their media database.

 So, how do you find out if the media database you are looking at keeps their database up to date?
 First of all ask the media database provider, “Are your media contacts up to date?”.

 Assuming they say yes, the next thing is to ask how they do it?
 A high-quality media database should have a set process for how they keep their media contacts updated, they should have a dedicated research team who work each day to keep the database as accurate as possible.
 If the provider says they a few members of their team who reach out to media contacts once a year then you know you have a problem.